mindful-math/mindful-math.github.io/content/post/ethiopiaNatural.md

 math = true
 +++

-A rant on finetuning an natural Ethiopian.
+A rant on finetuning a natural Ethiopian.
 <!--more-->

 ## background